Free Economic Society: 19th century

 Nikolay Mordvinov was the Society's president between 1823 and 1840.

 Early members of the society — including agriculturist Andrey Bolotov, general Mikhail Kutuzov, admiral Aleksey Senyavin, and poet Gavrila Derzhavin — largely shared the Physiocratic ideals then prevalent in France.
 They were anxious to spread the cultivation of potatoes in the Russian countryside and hailed the new crop as "ground apples".

 During the Napoleonic Wars, attention shifted to agricultural developments in Great Britain.
-Under the direction of Admiral Mordvinov (1823–40), the Society acquired British agricultural machinery and sought to intervene into traditional farming techniques as practiced by Russian peasants.
+Under the direction of Admiral Mordvinov (1823–1840), the Society acquired British agricultural machinery and sought to intervene into traditional farming techniques as practiced by Russian peasants.
 Mordvinov himself was "an Anglophile so fanatic that he imported the "best" English gravel to cover the roads of his estates."

-After Konstantin Kavelin was elected President in 1861, the Free Economic Society concentrated on discussing the future of the Russian village commune (obshchina).
+After Konstantin Kavelin was elected president in 1861, the Free Economic Society concentrated on discussing the future of the Russian village commune (obshchina).
 The Society gathered statistics about agricultural production in Imperial Russia, compared the economic well-being of various regions, contributed to the mapping of soils in Russia, and published Vasily Dokuchayev's famous monograph on chernozem.

 Intellectuals including Dmitry Mendeleyev, Aleksandr Butlerov, Pyotr Semyonov, and Leo Tolstoy were involved in the Society's practical activities, ranging from the advancement of beekeeping (Butlerov) to the enlightenment of peasant children (Tolstoy).

 Last decades

 In 1895 Count Geiden became the Society's President.
 Under his guidance, the Society evolved into "an expanded cultural center, in which academics, agricultural experts, journalists, and leading spokesmen of the feuding socialist groups argued rather freely about current economic and political issues" Public debates of Pyotr Struve and Mikhail Tugan-Baranovsky on the precepts of Legal Marxism attracted many non-members (Maksim Gorky, Yevgeny Tarle) to attend the meetings.

-Such activities resulted in the liberal institution's being closed down by the authorities in 1900.
+Such activities resulted in the institution's being closed down by the authorities in 1900.
 The Society resumed its activities before long, but non-members would not be admitted to take part in the meetings again.
 With the outbreak of World War I, the activity of the Society was suspended; it was finally abolished by the Bolsheviks in 1919.
 During 154 years of its existence, the Society issued a variety of specialized journals, more than 280 volumes of the Proceedings, and a number of supplements to these.

-In 1992, the All-Soviet Economic Society, which had been functioning in the USSR since 1982, assumed the name of the Free Economic Society of Russia, with the Moscow mayor Gavriil Popov as its president.
-Valentin Pavlov, the former Prime Minister of the Soviet Union, became a Vice President of the Free Economic Society in the 1990s.
+In 1992, the All-Soviet Economic Society, which had been functioning in the USSR since 1982 and was instrumental in the implementation of perestroika, assumed the name of the Free Economic Society of Russia.